-- The LandSaver® MBR has a worry-free, fail-safe control system that provides early warning should service be required.
-The controls track performance of individual components and use amber and red lights to remind homeowners when to schedule routine service, and alerts when near term service is needed, when to cut back on water use until the system catches up, and when to call a service technician for an immediate issue.
+- The LandSaver MBR has a worry-free, fail-safe control system that provides early warning should service be required.
+The controls track performance of individual components and use amber and red lights to remind homeowners when to schedule routine service.
+They alert when near term service is needed, when to cut back on water use until the system catches up, and when to call a service technician for an immediate issue.
 System diagnostics inform the service technician which specific components need servicing.

-The LandSaver® MBR is a simple adaptation of advanced municipal wastewater treatment.
-Treatment is contained in three 500-gallon plastic tanks or concrete vessels and has a design capacity of 600 GPD, sufficient for either a 4-bedroom or 5-bedroom home depending on state regulations.
+The LandSaver MBR is a simple adaptation of advanced municipal wastewater treatment.
+Treatment is contained in three 500-gallon plastic tanks or concrete vessels and has a design capacity of 600 GPD, sufficient for either a four-bedroom or five-bedroom home, depending on state regulations.